gtalarico/pyairtable/README.md

 Airtable API Client Wrapper for Python

-Note: `airtable-python-wrapper` is now `pyairtable`.
-You can checkout the new release [here](https://pyairtable.readthedocs.io/en/latest/)
+👉 `airtable-python-wrapper` is now `pyairtable`.
+You can checkout the new release [here](https://pyairtable.readthedocs.io/en/latest/).

 ## Installing